Matt Pike: High on Fire

-From the ashes of Sleep rose Pike's new band, High on Fire, and while his guitar tone remained largely the same, he began playing faster and more aggressively than Sleep.
+While Pike's guitar tone remained largely the same in his new band, High on Fire, he began playing faster and more aggressively than he had in Sleep.
 Pike handles both guitar and vocal duties in the band, as well as writing a bulk of the material.
-High on Fire have toured constantly since their inception.

 Kalas

 Pike was the frontman of the Bay Area psychedelic-metal band Kalas (formerly Scum Angel) that featured members of Econochrist, Samiam, and Cruevo.
 Pike set aside the guitar for Kalas, as they already featured two guitarists; his vocals were surprisingly melodic, especially compared to his snarling growls in High on Fire.
 After only releasing a self-titled album, Kalas split by October 2006.

+Other work

+As a guest star, Pike provided the voice of a Klokateer in the Adult Swim rock comedy Metalocalypse.

 Personal life

 In 2012, Pike made his problems with addiction public as he dropped off the Rockstar Mayhem Festival during the summer and went into rehab.
 He cited health problems caused by his heavy consumption of alcohol as the reason.
 He admitted to having "fallen off the wagon" a few times since.
 In addition to this, he has admitted to suffering from bipolar disorder, and has sustained bodily injuries from relentless years of touring.

 In 2018, Pike's band High on Fire announced they would be cancelling their upcoming tour due to Pike needing a partial amputation of one of his toes.
 Again on January 7, 2019, they announced via their Instagram that High on Fire would be cancelling their 2019 Electric Messiah tour because of Pike's risk of losing his big toe or part of his foot, due to complications from diabetes.

-He has a daughter named Lexi.
+On August 17, 2019, Pike married musician and tattoo artist Alyssa Maucere in a small ceremony in Las Vegas.
+He also has a daughter from a prior relationship.
+Through her, he has one granddaughter.